comodeau/cv/README.md

 There are two more options, `blue` and `pink` but they don't look so good, I'd refrain from using them.

+PS: I know you're not supposed to upload `.pdf` files but I'm lazy, sometimes I just want to check something on my CV and I really don't want to download and compile it again.

 :blue_heart::blue_heart::blue_heart: